jpasholk/InTheComments/_posts/2017-10-15-how-to-get-all-your-shit-stolen.md

 ---
 layout: post
 title: "How to get all your shit stolen when you travel"
-description: Just leave it all in your car!
+description: "Just leave it all in your car!"
 tags: [reddit, life-pro-tips]
 ---